How Dangerous Are Chairlifts? Unbiased Facts

 TLDR; Very few people have been hurt by chair-lifts and the statistics show them to be extremely safe.
 That’s not to say they’re risk-free and accidents can happen, but the chances of them happening are VERY slim.
 To put it in perspective, in the U.S. out of 300 million lift ride every year there have only been three deaths since 2014 (source).
 Riding in a car up to the resort is much more dangerous.

 So, Let's Dive Into the Facts

 The organization Kids On Lifts which promotes lift safety believes that riding a chair lift is one of the safest forms of transportation available.

-They quote a 2012 study which reviewed lift falls over the previous 10 years.
+They quote a 2012 study that reviewed lift falls over the previous 10 years.
 It found that 2% of falls were due to the operator or technical errors while 90% of falls were as a result of medical conditions or human error (source).
-According to the NSAA, just 12 people have died due lift malfunction in the U.S out of hundreds of millions of journeys.
+According to the NSAA, just 12 people have died due to lift malfunction in the U.S out of hundreds of millions of journeys.

 - Do pull down the safety bar if your chair lift has one.

 - Do put your ski poles in one hand so they don’t get tangled.

 - Do look behind you when the chairlift is approaching you.

 - Do put your hand out to steady the chair before you sit.

 - Do be aware of others when coming off the lift.